 Long Distance Placements

 While the need to take additional classes here on campus during the regular fall and spring semesters normally limits the geographical scope for a placement, the same is not true during the summer.
 Students have secured placements in various agencies across the State of Florida and across the country.
 Students who intend to practice away from Jacksonville are encouraged to seek an externship placement in the area where they intend to practice.
-These placements must be approved by Professor McDowell prior to the beginning of the summer semester.
+These placements must be approved by the Career Services Department prior to the beginning of the summer semester.

 For more information pick up the handout "Externships Back Home" in the Clinic Office, Room 255.

 The application process for externships is similar as to that for the in house clinics and is described under the Application Link under Clinical Programs.
-Applications are available on the Symplicity website and in the Clinic Office and completed application forms, along with required material should be posted on the Symplicity website or submitted to the Clinic Office.
-The deadline for applications for Spring, 2013, is Friday, October 5, 2012.
+Applications are available on the Symplicity website and completed application forms, along with required material should be posted on the Symplicity website.

 Environmental Law and Sports Law Externships